nash268/prometric-scheduler/README.md

 # prometric-scheduler

-# Automated Website Interaction with Selenium

 ## Overview

-This project automates website interaction using Selenium WebDriver in Python and check for availability.
+This project automates website interaction on Prometric website, checks for available seats and alerts the user once seats are found.

 ## Download and Install python and required packages
 - download and install python https://www.python.org/downloads/